 Types of Nasal Obstruction

 There are several different types of nasal cavity blockage.
 In addition to foreign objects in the nose, possibilities include:

-Call ENT Physicians & Surgeons at (603) 669-0831 for more information or to schedule an appointment.
+Call ENT Physicians and Surgeons at (603) 669-0831 for more information or to schedule an appointment.